dmksnnk/blog/content/blog/webview/index.md

 {{< /details >}}

-And second one is a Go [template/html](https://pkg.go.dev/html/template) for adding a name of a person to greet:
+And the second is a Go [template/html](https://pkg.go.dev/html/template) for adding the name of the person to greet:

 {{< details summary="greeting.html" >}}